hideodaikoku/silent-valley/content/blog/03-the-pilot/index.md

 it was rusty, had many holes with paint wearing off the edges.

-the air smelt damp, of rum, and she could see several bottles strewn against the floor.
+the air smelt damp and musty, of rum, and she could see several bottles strewn against the floor.

 > WHO BE TRESSPASSIN' ?*🐦